paulsinclair51/briteTest/docs/LiteTest_Documentation.md

 and it resets to `0` when the major version increases.
 </details>

-### Documentation
+## Documentation

 <details>
 <summary>Click to view</summary>

-The user documentation for the LiteTest includes:
+The user documentation for  LiteTest includes:

 - **README** — Introduction to LiteTest.

-- **LiteTest Documentation** — A list of the LifeTezt documents.
+- **LiteTest Documentation** — A list of the LifeTest documents.

 - **LiteTest Glossary — An alphabetically-ordered list of LiteTest terms and their definitions/explanations.

-- ** LiteTest Repository Layout —
+- ** LiteTest Repository Layout — list of directories and core files.

 - **LiteTest Runner User Guide** — Concepts, workflow, and examples for the Runner framework and API.